 When market demand is good and product prices are high, the profit is maximized by running the plant at maximum throughput.
-In fact, the first thing that the operation people usually focus on after startup of a new plant is to increase capacity because the opportunities for extra profit in mode II are usually much larger than in mode I (In spite of this there is usually no effort during the design phase to design a control system that can operate at maximum throughput).
+In fact, the first thing that the operation people usually focus on after startup of a new plant is to increase throughput because the opportunities for extra profit in mode II are usually much larger than in mode I. In spite of this there is usually no effort during the design phase to design a control system that can operate at maximum throughput.
 Operation at maximum throughput usually corresponds to using all degrees of freedom to satisfy active constraints.
 There will be a bottleneck somewhere in the plant against which operation at maximum throughput will run.
 Trying to increase the throughput will result in infeasible operation in the bottleneck unit.
 The maximum flow through the bottleneck unit is then an active constraint, and operation in mode II should be focused on keeping this flow at its maximum (Aske, 2009).
+This results in the rule of locating the TPM at the bottleneck unit (Skogestad, 2004).